STRATEGIC NARRATIVE INSIGHTS

 Yes, fasten your seatbelt!

 Why?
 Because that’s the norm.
 By now, most drivers (hopefully) align with this narrative.
 Why?
-Because it turns us into participants of our own safety.
+Because it turns us into participants for our own safety.

 But in the beginning, it required Volvo, the inventor of the 3-point seat belt, to invest in building narrative power about the idea that making seatbelt standard on all cars could save millions of lives.
 Believe it or not, they received much pushback about this narrative.